darkeclipz/shaders/snippets/basic_raymarcher.md

 # Full Code

-The complete ray marcher is in the code below.
+The complete raymarcher is in the code below.

 ```glsl
 #define O gl_FragColor